 New: as of June 2017, treesize includes a minor update to skip symlinks on platforms that support them, so the size tally isn't inflated artificially.
-Symlinks are rare on Windows, but not on Mac OS X. See the script's docstring for details.
+Symlinks are rare on Windows, but not on Mac OS or Linux.
+See the script's docstring for details.

 This modest Python 3.X program generates a report giving the total space taken by each folder and file in a directory tree, grouped by type and ordered by size.
 This includes all the subfolders nested in the tree; each folder's size is computed from its contents recursively.